 And, seriously, what do you put in the lunch box that they will actually eat?

-As part of their Back to School Health Clinic, Queensland University of Technology offers free assessments and advice to school children and their parents.
+As part of their Back to School Health Clinic1, Queensland University of Technology offered free assessments and advice to school children and their parents.

 Their experts have shared some tips on preparing your child for the big leap into school life:

 Overcoming the starting school anxieties - advice from Dr Fotina Hardy, Social Work Clinic Coordinator, and Glenn Howard, Educational and Developmental Psychology Clinic Coordinator

 Starting school brings with it many competing emotions for parents and their children.
 It is exciting yet can also be a daunting new transition.
 Children are easily affected by their parents’ emotions and actions.
 That’s why it is important to recognise and normalise your own feelings and theirs, and focus on the positives and opportunities.

 - learning new skills

 - growing up

 - exciting playgrounds